(Last updated on: 13/05/2022)

 Yala with a baby

 Our next stop was Yala national park which is home to wildlife such as leopards, elephants and crocodiles, as well as hundreds of bird species.
 We visited in the hope of seeing a leopard as this isn’t common on safaris but unfortunately they were all busy hiding on this day… It was a lovely area however and we did get up close to some elephants and buffalo though which was pretty cool.

 Bentota with a baby

 We finished our Sri Lanka with a baby trip with some ‘down time’ by visiting a beach resort near Bentota.
-We more or less had a private beach at the White VIlla Resort which was lovely and completely unspoilt- exactly what we love from a good beach!
+There are lots of great beaches in Sri Lanka and we more or less had a private beach at the White VIlla Resort which was lovely and completely unspoilt- exactly what we love from a good beach!
 Whilst here we visited a turtle hatchery where they rescue turtle eggs and then release them into the sea once they are ready.
 We also paid a visit to the famous Unawatuna beach which had a cool hippy vibe and great shopping opportunities.

 Should you travel to Sri Lanka with a baby?